 In the waiting room

 If you have trouble hearing, tell the receptionist that calling your name isn’t the best way to tell you that the doctor is ready to see you.
-Ask him or her to come and get you or get your attention visually when the doctor is ready for you.
+Ask them to come get you or get your attention visually when the doctor is ready for you.

 If you are deaf and use sign language